 |

 Aloe helenae - A typically non-branching small tree aloe to 13 feet tall but in cultivation it is noted that plants often branch from the base.
 I has 4 foot long recurved and channeled olive green leaves that turn red in bright light and drought stress.
 In late winter to early spring (earliest in warmer areas) appear the multiple short unbranched inflorescences at the top of the rosette with red buds that open to pale yellow in 6 inch long cylindrical racemes that are tightly covered with hundreds of flowers - fully open they resemble a grouping of Banksia flowers more than they do a typical aloe.
 Plant in full sun in a well-drained soil and irrigate occasionally to infrequently - likely can be unirrigated once established.
 This plant has been in cultivation only in near frost free gardens so until we know better we list its frost tolerance to 30 °F. It grows near the ocean in nature so likely can be planted at least in near coastal gardens.
 A very attractive and unusual species that is is known to be easy to cultivate in gardens in mild areas.
 This plant is endemic to the Fort Dauphin region in the extreme south-west of the Toliara Province of Madagascar, where only two or three very small populations are known to occur in thorny bush along sandy shores.
 It is considered Critically Endangered.
 The specific epithet honors Helen Decary, the wife of Raymond Decary, a French financial administrator and 20th century botanist in Madagascar.
-Our plants cutting grown from plants received in 2012 from the Institute of Aloe Studies (IAS 12-011c).
+Our plants are cutting grown from plants received in 2012 from the Institute of Aloe Studies (IAS 12-011c).

-The information that is presented on this page is based on research we have conducted about this plant in our library and from reliable online sources.
-We also consider observations we have made of it in the nursery's garden and in other gardens we have visited, as well how it performs in our nursery crops out in the field.
-We incorporate comments that we receive from others as well and welcome getting feedback from anyone who may have additional information, particularly if they know of cultural information that would aid others in growing Aloe helenae. |
+The information about Aloe helenae displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |